Composed Fine-Tuning: Freezing Pre-Trained Denoising Autoencoders for Improved Generalization: Conclusion

 \section{Conclusion}

-Many tasks in machine learning are no longer classification or regression but require generating outputs with rich structure (images, text, music, proteins, etc.), for which unpaired outputs are very common.
-We introduce composed fine-tuning to improve the fine-tuning step after pre-training.
-Our work prompts further study into what pre-training captures about the unlabeled data and which fine-tuning methods can maximize the benefits of pre-training, especially in tasks with a rich output structure.
+Many tasks in machine learning require generating outputs with rich structure (images, text, music, proteins, etc.), for which unlabeled outputs are ubiquitous.
+While pre-training on these unlabeled outputs is an effective way to learn the output structure, we showed that standard fine-tuning fails to fully leverage the pre-trained model.
+Composed fine-tuning freezes the pre-trained parameters and learns a base predictor composed with the pre-trained model, leading to a simpler base predictor that generalizes better both in- and out-of-distribution.
+Our work prompts further study into fine-tuning methods that leverge frozen pre-trained components to simplify the learning problem, reduce the number of learned parameters, and achieve better generalization for prediction problems with rich output structure.